• Home

 • Mental Health Impacts Performance:

-• Direct Correlation: Mental health and wellness at law school directly influence academic success.
+• Direct Correlation: Mental health and wellness directly influence academic success.
 A healthy mind is more receptive to information and can process complex data efficiently.

-• Concentration and Focus: Students with sound mental health can maintain longer attention spans, crucial for lengthy lectures and extensive readings in law school.
+• Concentration and Focus: Students with sound mental health can maintain longer attention spans, which is crucial for lengthy lectures and extensive readings in law school.

 • Memory Retention: Mental wellness aids in better memory retention, a key aspect for law students when recalling intricate legal frameworks.